 You might have recognized some signs of a serious alcoholism or drug abuse problem.
 If you’re trying to help a loved one come to terms with their addiction, support with early intervention can help you to encourage the individual to enter rehab.

 Seek Out Support

-Getting the support you need is the key to starting recovery.
-No one really recovers alone.
-Support comes from a friend, family member, healthcare provider or support group.
-Better yet, reach out to addiction recovery programs you’re interested in to gain entry into a world of people who are ready and able to provide the help you need.
+Getting the support you need is the key to starting (and continuing) your recovery from drug or alcohol addiction.
+No one should have to go through recovery alone, including you.
+Support can come from caring friends, family members, healthcare providers or an addiction recovery support group.
+You can also reach out to addiction recovery programs you’re interested in to gain entry into a world of people who are ready and able to provide the help you need.

 Rehab and Early Sobriety